kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 - Implement all COSI components to support agreed design.
 - Basic unit and e2e tests as outlined in the test plan.
-- Metrics for bucket create and delete, and granting and revoking bucket access.
+- Metrics in Controller (CRD-centric) for bucket create/delete, and grant/revoke access.
-- Metrics in provisioner for bucket create and delete, and granting and revoking bucket access.
+- Metrics in Sidecar (RPC-centric) for bucket create/delete, and grant/revoke bucket access.

 #### GA